- General questions and answers about cancer

 If your friend needs medical equipment or money for treatment, you can look into getting something donated or organize a raffle to help raise money.
 Or you can simply take up a collection to buy something that might not be covered by insurance.

 The person with cancer may look to you for advice regarding financial worries, work issues, or other concerns.
 Be honest.
 Help if you can, but if you feel uncomfortable, say so.
 There are many places a person can get help and support, and you might suggest seeking the advice of a professional who is best suited to give that kind of guidance.
-For more information, please see our document, Financial Guidance for Cancer Survivors and Their Families: How to Find a Financial Professional Sensitive to Cancer Issues.

 What are some concrete ways I can help?